scipy-conference/scipy_proceedings/papers/james_gaboardi/likeness.rst

 responses in small (e.g., neighborhood) areas based on aggregate data published about those areas (known as "constraints"), resulting in a baseline for population synthesis :cite:`wheaton2009synthesized, beckman1996creating, templ2017simulation`.
-UrbanPop is built upon a regularized implementation of IPF, the *Penalized-Maximum Entropy Dasymetric Modeling* (P-MEDM) method, that permits many more input census variables than traditional approaches :cite:`leyk_maximum_2013, nagle2014dasymetric`.
+UrbanPop is built upon a regularized implementation of IPF, the P-MEDM method, that permits many more input census variables than traditional approaches :cite:`leyk_maximum_2013, nagle2014dasymetric`.
 The P-MEDM objective function (Eq. :ref:`eq:pmedm`) is written as: